eddalabi/eks/README.md

 AWS Account, with programatic access.
 We will use these credentials to configure some environment variables later.
 Terraform CLI or Terraform Cloud.
 In this document we use 0.13 version,

-Terraform Configuration
+#Terraform Configuration#
 VPC

-the file vpc.tf creates a vpc where will isolate our EKS resources with subnets on each avaialbilty zones, a single nat gateway and tags required by EKS.
+The file vpc.tf creates a vpc where will isolate our EKS resources with subnets on each avaialbilty zones, a single nat gateway and tags required by EKS.

 EKS Cluster
 The eks-cluster.tf file creates the following resources:

 An EC2 autoscaling group for Kubernetes, composed by Spot instances autoscaled out/down based on CPU average usage.